Propane Safety Training Schedule, 2021

 - Prerequisite 1.0 Certification completed within 12 months of passing the exam*

 *For example, if you take Delivery and have not yet taken the prerequisite Basic Principles & Practices, you have one year after passing the Delivery exam to complete certification for Basic Principles & Practices, in order to receive credit for Delivery.

-Prices for all classes include book(s), exam, continental breakfast, and lunch.
+Prices for all classes include book(s) and exam.